C4Q/AC-iOS-TextFields/README.md

 ### 0. Objectives

 1. Begin to understand the protocols and the delegate design pattern in programming
-2. Practice handling delegation using `UITextField` and `UITextFieldDelegate`
+2. Practice handling delegation somehow
-3. Explore `String` through textfield validations

 ---
 ### 1. Delegation - Wha-huh?